nervosnetwork/neuron/README.md

 $ lerna run rebuild:nativemodules
 ```

+#### Add CKB Indexer

+CKB Indexer is a service to create cell and transaction indexes.

+Download [CKB Indexer](https://github.com/nervosnetwork/ckb-indexer/releases) and move the binary into `packages/neuron-wallet/bin/{win/linux/mac}/`.

 ### Start Neuron

 As of `v0.26.0`, Neuron bundles a CKB binary and starts it for Mainnet automatically.
 If you prefer to run a local CKB node yourself instead, please follow the [Nervos CKB doc](https://docs.nervos.org/docs/basics/guides/mainnet) to get it up and running before launching Neuron.